 There are some people who claim to have an allergy free dog.
 I suppose they mean that it doesn’t shed hair.
 However, all pets have dander, saliva and urine and these are the source of the allergy!
 There may be some dog and cat breeds that incite less allergic reactions, but this only holds true if your child does not have a high allergic reaction to the pet.
 In the case of high allergic reactions, no pet is hypo-allergenic.

 Even with Benadryl®, our son would get swollen eyes within an hour of exposure to a dog or a cat.
 He began having asthma like symptoms every time he would get a cold.
 It became obvious that he could no longer go into anyone’s house that had a dog.
 Even though he scored a zero (0) on the allergy tests to cats initially, he began to develop an allergy to cats.
 It escalated to the point where his eyes swelled shut one night at a friend’s house after 10 minutes of exposure to cats!
-We have completely stopped his exposure to animals.
+We had to completely stopped his exposure to animals when he was young.